A comprehensive separation of dark matter and baryonic mass components in galaxy clusters II: an overview of the mass distribution in Abell S1063: Discussion

 Fig.~\ref{fig:ML_profile} presents the estimates of the stellar-mass-to-light ratio of the BCG \& ICL component.
 It compares the estimates from each mass model with a ``BCG - ML 2'' parametrisation with the SED fit results provided in B25a (section~5.3).
 For each mass model, there is an apparent discrepancy between the estimate from \textsc{Lenstool} and the SED fit within the BCG (i.e. $R_e=17$~${\rm kpc}$).
 In contrast, at larger radii, both estimates agree within their $1\sigma\, \rm CI$ for the \textsc{LePhare} SED model.
 The models with a double power-law and a delayed SFH present a less good agreement with the SED estimate, although $\Upsilon^{\rm BCG}_{\rm *, SED}$ is included in the $3\sigma\, \rm CI$ of $\Upsilon^{\rm BCG}_{\rm *, lt}$.
 These results are in line with the stellar-mass-to-light ratio mismatch observed in early-type galaxies (ETG) between SED and stellar kinematics estimate (see \citet{Smith2020} for a review).
 These mismatches are observed when the kinematic analysis relies on a constant value for the BCG, $\Upsilon_*$ \cite{Posacki2015,Lu2024}.
 We are in a similar case as our varying $\Upsilon^{\rm BCG}_{\rm *, lt}$ parametrisation has only one coefficient associated with the BCG. \citet{Oldham2018a} and \citet{Collett2018} find evidence for a steep gradient of $\Upsilon_*$ within ETGs associated with an IMF variation with radius from a \citet{Salpeter1955} IMF to a Milky-way like IMF that would produce such a mismatch.
 As reported by \citet{Mehrgan2024}, such gradients are visible for very small radii, $R \lesssim 1$~${\rm kpc}$, which cannot be probed with our datasets.
 In addition to this picture, our results suggest that the ICL in AS1063 follows a Milky-way like IMF.
 Hence, the BCG and the ICL would present a similar IMF at their common border.

 These discrepancies in the estimate of the stellar-mass-to-light ratio imply a larger stellar mass for the BCG \& ICL component than estimated in B25a (section~5.3).
-We obtain $1.59 \pm 0.24$, $1.52 \pm 0.21$ and $1.30 \pm 0.29\times10^{12}\,M_\odot$ for the model with a delayed SFH, double power-law SFH and \textsc{LePhare} SED models, respectively.
+We obtain $1.70 \pm 0.32$, $1.41 \pm 0.24$ and $1.41 \pm 0.24\times10^{12}\,M_\odot$ for the model with a delayed SFH, double power-law SFH and \textsc{LePhare} SED models, respectively.
 These masses are estimated within the same elliptical bins as presented in B25a (section~5.2).
-These new estimates are from $48$ to $133$ per cent higher than their SED counterparts, which are mostly due to the underestimation of the BCG stellar mass.
-The model with a delayed SFH and double power-law SFH, which presents discrepancies larger than $100$ per cent, also includes a higher estimate of the stellar mass within the ICL.
+These new estimates are from $57$ to $149$ per cent higher than their SED counterparts, which are mostly due to the underestimation of the BCG stellar mass.
+The models with a delayed SFH and a double power-law SFH, which exhibit discrepancies larger than $100$ per cent, also yield higher estimates of the stellar mass within the ICL.

 To further compare our results and in particular the $\Upsilon_*$ estimate mismatches, we define the following mismatch parameter $\alpha$: